neel6214/Web-Submission-Repo/README.md

 # Web-Submission-Repo
-Repository to submit the code for Web Development Project
+Repository to submit the code for Web Development Project and host it on online servers

 ## Steps to Submit
 1. Fork this Repo.